networkx/nx-parallel/README.md

 ### Notes

 1. Some functions in networkx have the same name but different implementations, so to avoid these name conflicts we differentiate them by the `name` parameter in `_dispatchable` at the time of dispatching (ref. [docs](https://networkx.org/documentation/latest/reference/generated/networkx.utils.backends._dispatchable.html#dispatchable)).
-So, mentioning either the full path of the implementation or the `name` parameter is recommended.
+So, `method 4` is not recommended.
+Instead, mentioning either the full path of the algorithm or the `name` parameter is recommended.
 For example:

    ```.py
    # using full path